fronzec/kotlin-ktor-exposed-websocket-example/README.md

 }
 ```

+You can use extension [Simple Web Socket Client](https://addons.mozilla.org/es/firefox/addon/simple-websocket-client/?src=search) with the websocket client.

 ### Testing

 The sample Widget service and corresponding endpoints are also tested with 100% coverage.
 Upon startup of the main JUnit suite (via the `test` source folder), the server is started ready for testing and is torn down after all tests are run.